goodwin-matt/matts_commonplace_book/matts_commonplace_book/intro.md

 3. I can share my understanding around certain topics better with others by pointing to a specific page of this book.

-4. Less pressure to produce content like blogging.
+4. A lower pressure medium for producing content, compared to something like blogging.
    More of a way to keep track of what is important to me.

 ### What is in this commonplace book